erik-rosen/self-driving-car-behavioural-cloning/writeup.md

 I initially chose to use batch gradient descent with a batch size of 32.
 The batches are loaded using a generator defined in lines 34-77 in model.py.
 The generator shuffles the dataset each epoch - see line 45.

 I trained the model using a mean squared error loss function and the adam optimizer (see lines 101-102 in model.py).
-Plotting the MSE on the validation and the training set against the training epochs (lines 113-121 in model.py), we can see that the model actually performs better on the validation set than on the training set - indicating that there is no overfitting happening:
+Plotting the MSE on the validation and the training set against the training epochs (lines 113-121 in model.py), we can see that the model actually performs better on the validation set than on the training set - indicating that there is no overfitting happening.
+We also note that the loss of the validation set does not seem to improve much more past the second epoch, so we could have terminated training there.

 ![alt text][image3]